 The other reason why clerkships are important is to gain exposure to the legal industry and to build skills.
 While this can be achieved by other means, such as volunteering at community legal centres, it’s much more difficult to find opportunities to do this at mid tier and top tier firms.

-This means clerkships can give you some great exposure to these environments, and will allow you to start building your skills in these environments.
+This means clerkships can give you some great exposure to, and will allow you to start building your skills in, these environments.

 Applying for clerkships